 Are you beginning a small business and want some information on how to best structure it?

 Despite your particular situation, there are dozens of reasons you might need to hire the professional services of an expert attorney.

-Most patent attorneys concentrate on either patent prosecution (the method of getting patent rights for inventions) or patent litigation (managing legal disputes about whether someone is infringing a current patent).
+Most patent attorneys concentrate on either patent prosecution (the method of getting patent rights for inventions) or patent litigation (managing legal disputes about whether someone is infringing on a current patent).

 If you want advice about defending your own company’s innovations, search for a firm (or a group within a firm) that concentrates on patent prosecution.

 At least, your patent attorney should guide you on: